-While I enjoy writing about the First and Second World Wars, I also enjoying writing about other eras and conflicts.
-Choosing subjects beyond one’s normal hunting grounds is good practise, particularly for historians as it presents a chance to use, adapt or stress-test favourite methodologies when engaging new fields of research.
-From the popular perspective, it can be exciting to simply explore new historical vistas or personalities; I certainly found this when writing about the American Revolutionary hero Daniel Morgan, whose story I will upload fairly soon.
+While I enjoy writing about the First and Second World Wars, I also like writing about other eras and conflicts.
+Choosing subjects beyond one’s normal hunting grounds is good practice, particularly for historians as it presents a chance to use, adapt or stress-test favourite methodologies when engaging new fields of research.
+From the popular perspective, it can be exciting to explore new historical vistas or personalities.

 Click on the pictures below to access the features or use the tabs above